 1. Walk Them Down the Aisle

-Best Dog, Dog of Honour, Groomsdog, Bridesdog, Ring Barer, or Flower Dog - let your imagination take over!
+Best Dog, Dog of Honour, Groomsdog, Bridesdog, Ring Bearer, or Flower Dog - let your imagination take over!
 Have your dog stand at the altar and be a witness to you both saying your vows and having your very first kiss as a married couple.
-To really make them look the part; have them dressed in a matching tuxedo collar or flower collar to the human bridal party (we have these available for hire as part of our package).
+To really make them look the part; have them dressed in a matching tuxedo or flower collar to the human wedding party (we have these available for hire as part of our package).
 Don’t forget to have someone on standby to take them away for a quick wee-walk, or for some time out if the festivities get too much (this is something else, we as your pet’s wedding assistant, can help with!)

 Photo by Love And Other Photography

 A beautifully personal way to honour your pets is to mention them in your vows.
 Chances are yourself and your partner share a deep bond and many memories with your fur-babies - they might have even played a part in how you both fell in love!

 4. Have a Pet “Witness” the Marriage Certificate Signing

 Although they can’t legally be a witness - the gesture of having your beloved pet be next to you while the certificate is signed is a pretty big honour.
 Again, it makes for some pretty amazing photos!